 How much any given audience perceives these qualities is going to depend upon your relationship with them.
 Credibility is all about relationships.

 For example: with audiences who are familiar with you—say, your colleagues—you may already possess a certain amount of ethos.
 They may know you as an upstanding person (trustworthy) with whom they share certain workplace concerns and values (similarity).
 Perhaps you hold a senior rank (authority) or are known as an expert in certain subject matter (reputation).

 But what if your audience has never met you or this is your first time delivering the content?
 What can you say or do to quickly increase your ethos?

 The first place we often go to do so is the “credibility statement,” a literal declaration of your qualifications to speak on a subject, typically delivered in your introduction.
-This may include your personal experience, educational preparation, or your life-long interest in a subject.
+This may include your personal experience, educational preparation, or lifelong interest in a subject.
 While important, the credibility statement is just one moment of ethos-building.
 There are many more things you can—and should—say or do to boost credibility.
-And they occur not only during your presentation, but before and after it as well.
-Here are three simple examples, quick wins that go a long way in enhancing ethos.
+And they occur not only during your presentation but before and after it as well.
+Here are three simple examples—quick wins that go a long way in enhancing ethos.

 Three quick wins

 1. Before you speak: demonstrate your dedication to the audience

 Here’s a comforting thought: as the designated speaker, trainer, or facilitator, you already have a certain amount of credibility that comes with your role.
 You are, after all, the one responsible for making this a successful and useful experience.
 You carry the promise of authority.
 Capitalize on this initial credibility and build on it by demonstrating that you take your responsibility—and your audience—seriously.